 - “Know Your Rights: Are You in Recovery from Alcohol or Drug Problems?”

 - “Are You Somebody With…HIV/AIDS?
-An Alcohol or Drug History?
+An Alcohol or Drug Addiction?
 A Criminal Record?”

 You also might want to take LAC’s free webinar, “Employment Discrimination Against People with Alcohol and Drug Histories.”